lbwa/adminize-template/README.md

    - **Private routes** means these routes are filtered by current user access.

-1. The implement of mandatory access control and Optional access control
+1. The implement of mandatory access control and optional access control

    You can set up two typical solutions for access verification.